Tympanic Membrane Rupture and Middle Ear Infection in Cats

 What is the prognosis?

-The majority of patients heal without significant complications within three to six weeks.
+The majority of patients heal without significant complications.
 Most ruptured eardrums heal without surgery within three to five weeks.
-Middle ear infections may require oral antibiotics or antifungal medications for four to six weeks.
+Middle ear infections may require oral antibiotics or antifungal medications for six to eight weeks.
 Most cats will require frequent recheck examinations and follow-up care to ensure the infection is resolving and the eardrum is healing properly.
 It is critical that you closely follow your veterinarian’s instructions to prevent serious complications or prolonged healing.
-In severe cases with nerve damage, there may be permanent changes in the face, lips, eyes or hearing loss.
+In severe cases with nerve damage, there may be permanent changes in the face, lips, and eyes or hearing loss.
 Your veterinarian will provide you with a more accurate prognosis based on your cat’s specific condition.

 This client information sheet is based on material written by: